prajwalpraveen97/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-I have created this portfolio with my knowledge on Data Analytics using Python, SQL and Microsoft Power BI
+I have created this portfolio with my knowledge on Data Analytics using Python, SQL, Microsoft Excel and Microsoft Power BI.

 # Project On 911 Call Kaggle Data